NI-Measurement-Plug-Ins/pmic-labview/README.md

 # PMIC - LabVIEW

-"pmic-labview" is a MeasurementLink LabVIEW plugin for making measurements for Power Management IC's.
+ This MeasurementLink LabVIEW plugin makes measurements for Power Management IC's.

- This plugin supplies power to the DUT and sinks power from the DUT and validates the specifications of the DUT by performing measurements.
+ The tests supplies power to the DUT and sinks power from the DUT and validates the specifications of the DUT by performing measurements.

 ## Key Features